Automate AI Governance. Red Team. Guard. Zero Trust.

 Governance Dashboard + Continuous Compliance

 All three engines feed a unified compliance dashboard.
-SOC 2, ISO 27001, and HIPAA evidence generated automatically — every agent action logged, scored, and audit-ready.
+SOC 2, ISO 42001, HIPAA, and EU AI Act evidence generated automatically — every agent action logged, scored, and audit-ready.

 In Active Development